Beuleup93/Facial_recognition/README.md

 First, you have to download all of the files which are in this github.
 Then, you will have to create a new environnement on your Anaconda.

+Let's open a prompt Anaconda and go to the directory path containing the .yml file.
+There is an example just below.

+    cd /Users/gwladyskerhoas/Downloads/FaceRecognition

+Execute the following command to create your new environment in which you will have all the necessary libraries to use our application.
+The file you have to use is the environment.yml.

+    conda env create -f environment.yml